goodalexander/goodalexander.github.io/_posts/2023-12-12-investment-philosophy.md

 This is a good business.
 It wouldn’t be if Central Banks stopped rigging markets.
 But they won’t.
 Because there isn’t adequate demand for the mountain of debt created by an unprecedented fiscal blowout which also raises inflation.

-## Fundamental Volatility is Compressed
+## Rigging Compresses Fundamental Volatility

 Second - because the market is rigged, it compresses the fundamental volatility of stocks to only a couple days around earnings.
 Everyone has credit card data, real time Instragram download data and much more powerful tools than they did 10 years ago - to measure the performance of companies.
 Company management also has far more intra-quarter meetings.
 So when you see something like META stock dropping 26% on earnings - you have to ask - how?